Blackmail and Cyber Extortion

 Ransomware: It is a type of software commonly known as "malware" used to block access to internal data owned by a company unless a ransom is paid to the fraudsters.
 The data is held hostage until the victim pays out the ransom to the developer of the malware.

 Sextortion: This is a common scenario where a criminal befriends a victim online (usually using a fake identity) and then persuades him or her to perform sexual acts on video or taking pictures of the same.
+There are also situations where the criminals will use technologies like Deepfake to create fake video showing the victim performing sexual acts.
 Then the victim is asked to pay money to the extortionist failing which the victim's video or picture will be made public by being released online.
+You can read our dedicated article on sextortion here.

-If you are the victim of any form of blackmail, we recommend that you pay attention to these six tips to stop the limit the damages from the extortionist.
+If you are the victim of any form of blackmail, we recommend that you pay attention to these six tips to stop or limit the damages from the extortionist.

 Do Not Panic: It is important to recognize early on that you are being blackmailed and that there is a way out of that situation.
 Do not keep silent about this, talk to your friends and family, no matter how embarrassing the situation is.